 How to make compost tea and use it

-Although it might seem like a complicated and annoying process, preparing your compost tea is quite easy.
+Although it might seem complicated and annoying, preparing your compost tea is quite easy.
 Follow these steps to get started.

 1. Build the brewer for your compost tea

 Attach the air pump to the aerator and place it outside the bucket.
-The air pump and aerator will supply oxygen to the water to allow microorganisms to breathe.
+The air pump and aerator will supply oxygen to the water, allowing microorganisms to breathe.
 Place the tea ingredients inside the milk bag.

 2. Proceed to make the tea

-Fill the rest of your bucket with water and ensure it is enough so the mixture can fill the bucket.
+Fill the rest of your bucket with water and ensure it is enough so the mixture can fill it.
 Leave roughly 3 inches of headroom at the top of the bucket to allow you to stir the tea without messing up the process.
 Stir the mixture gently.

 Ideally, the tea can take roughly 30 hours to brew.
-Thus, it is advisable to prepare the team when you have enough time on your hands, especially on the weekend.
-If you decide to use water that is treated with chlorine, the process will take longer as the chlorine needs time to dissolve.
+Thus, it is advisable to prepare the tea when you have enough time on your hands, especially on the weekend.
+If you use water treated with chlorine, the process will take longer as the chlorine needs time to dissolve.

 3. Nourish your cannabis plants with tea

-There are various ways to apply compost tea to your cannabis plans.
-You can add the compost tea for weed directly to the plants’ roots, or you can use it as a foliar spray to drizzle your plants’ leaves.
+There are two ways to apply compost tea to cannabis plants.
+You can add the compost tea for weed directly to the plant's roots or use it as a foliar spray to drizzle on your plants’ leaves.

 To get good results, apply the compost tea to the soil two weeks before your cannabis begins to bud.
-However, if you are using the tea as a foliar spray, you should apply the tea in the evening or early morning when the plants have little to no sunlight.
-Another method is to dilute the compost tea with water: use a 1:2 ratio for foliar spray or 1:20 if you are applying directly to the roots.
+However, if you use the tea as a foliar spray, you should apply the tea in the evening or early morning when the plants have little to no sunlight.
+Another method is to dilute the compost tea with water: use a 1:2 ratio for foliar spray or 1:20 if you apply directly to the roots.

 You can increase the dosages of the compost tea.
-An organic tea compost doesn’t cause any damages to your plants.
+Organic tea compost doesn’t cause any damage to your plants.
 However, observe how your cannabis plants react when you apply them.